U.S. Pennsylvania Army National Guard Soldier Receives Citizenship Through Service

 |0

-This work, U.S. Pennsylvania Army National Guard Soldier Receives Citizenship Through Service [Image 3 of 3], by SGT Vail Forbeck, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Pennsylvania Army National Guard Soldier Receives Citizenship Through Service, by SGT Vail Forbeck, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT